4d/docs/website/translated_docs/es/Desktop/building.md

 ### Archivos generados

 Once a client/server application is built, you will find a new folder in the destination folder named **Client Server executable**.
 This folder contains two subfolders, *\<ApplicationName>Client* and *\<ApplicationName>Server*.
-> These folders are not generated if an error occurs.
+> Estas carpetas no se generan si ocurre un error.
 In this case, open the [log file](#log-file) in order to find out the cause of the error.

 The *\<ApplicationName>Client* folder contains the client portion of the application corresponding to the execution platform of the application builder.
 Esta carpeta debe instalarse en cada máquina cliente.
 The *\<ApplicationName>Server* folder contains the server portion of the application.

 The contents of these folders vary depending on the current platform:

 *   *Windows* - Each folder contains the application executable file, named *\<ApplicationName>Client.exe* for the client part and *\<ApplicationName>Server.exe* for the server part as well as the corresponding .rsr files.
 The folders also contain various files and folders necessary for the applications to work and customized items that may be in the original 4D Volume Desktop and 4D Server folders.
 *   *macOS* - Each folder contains only the application package, named \<ApplicationName> Cliente para la parte cliente y \<ApplicationName> Server para la parte del servidor.
 Cada paquete contiene todos los elementos necesarios para que la aplicación funcione.
-Under macOS, launch a package by double-clicking it.
+En macOS, un paquete se lanza haciendo doble clic en él.

     > The macOS packages built contain the same items as the Windows subfolders.
 Para modificarlo, primero hay que mostrar su contenido (**Control+clic** en el icono).